 In an AGGRESSIVE environment, this is not the case.
 You’re most likely activating your group in order to facilitate armed security in your AO and conduct other missions to get through a serious interruption of routine services or lack of local government support.

 Now, before you can get down to business with establishing the AO and examining the environment, you’ve got to look at the third major factor, which is your group size.
 You’ll have to determine what your group can do at that size and try not to overreach.
-I feel the minimum group size needs to be at least three or four people, because it will be hard to get some things done in an aggressive environment and large AO with only two people.
-Four people gives you a full fireteam.
+I feel the minimum group size needs to contain at least three or four trigger pullers, because it will be hard to get some things done in an aggressive environment and large AO with only two people who can tote a rifle.
+Four shooters gives you a full fireteam.
 A fireteam allows you to have a team leader, a lead scout, a medic, a commo guy, or whatever other jobs your group requires, without anyone being burdened with too many responsibilities.
 Going larger to six or eight people gives you a whole squad, and your team can start splitting up and running recon missions or doing guard duty shifts in an aggressive environment, or doing neighborhood checks throughout town after a storm in a passive environment.
 Going bigger than that can be difficult, because now you’ve got a whole lot of personalities to manage, a whole lot of mouths to keep quiet, a whole lot of families to satisfy and take care of and a whole lot of extra chances to pick up a new member that might not be in it to advance your ideas and efforts.

-The authors at American Partisan have done a great service in pushing the conversation on building and maintaining groups for survival and community security.
 This is just one former soldier’s ideas on a starting template for doing that.
-In the events that lay ahead of us, I firmly believe that the people who belong to a group of like-minded people who are focused on driving toward a common goal of survival and mutual well being will survive the best and have the best outcome.
+In the events that lay ahead of us, I firmly believe that the people who belong to a group of like-minded people who are focused on driving toward a common goal of survival and mutual well being will survive the easiest and have the best outcome.
 This has been demonstrated throughout history during times of war, natural disasters and societal collapses.
-It would behoove you to find your people, rally them and get them ready.
+It behooves you to find your people, rally them and get them ready.